ychfsource/Facial-recognition-on-real-time/README.md

-Facial-recognition-on-real-time
+# Facial-recognition-on-real-time

-#Facial recognition is a way of identifying or confirming a person's identity through their face.
-Facial recognition systems can be used to identify people in photos, #videos or in real time.
+Facial recognition is a way of identifying or confirming a person's identity through their face.
+Facial recognition systems can be used to identify people in photos, videos or in real time.

-#I have used python language to create the system and other libraires , this is the link for download python : https://www.python.org/downloads
-#I have installed version 3.10
+I have used python language to create the system and other libraires , this is the link for download python : https://www.python.org/downloads ,I have installed version 3.10

-#The libraries we must intall are these: opencv, Dlib, feca_recogniton, cmake, flask, caer
+The libraries we must intall are these: opencv, Dlib, feca_recogniton, cmake, flask, caer

-#Guide of libraries installation:
+# Guide of libraries installation:

-#opencv:
+#  opencv:
 #C:\>pip install opencv-contrib-python
 #C:\>python -c "import cv2; print(cv2.__version__)"
 #4.5.5

-#dlib:
+#  dlib:
 #C:\>pip install cmake
 #C:\>pip install dlib

-#face_recogniton:
+#  face_recogniton:
 #C:\>pip install face_recognition

-#Flask:
+#  Flask:
 #C:\>pip install flask:

 #You can use command "pip list" to list installed packages,including editables.